Serbia in the Middle Ages: Music

 Byzantine historians left testimonies about musicians, singers and players (trumpet, strings) among the South Slavs.
 Remains of the medieval tradition can be found in the songs and dances of the customs of dodola.
 After Saints Cyril and Methodius introduced the church service in the Slavic language, Slavic church music began to develop.
 Serbian music evolved within the Byzantine musical culture, from the 12th to the 15th century, but also continued to develop on the same basis during the later Ottoman occupation.
 The chanting was performed in one voice, both choral and solistic.
 The conductor, called domestik, pointed to the melodic flow with his hands.
 The main singer, protopsalt, was singing the shortened melodic preparation of the song at the beginning, which was the formula for the entire musical work.
-After that, he would began to sing a sing, in one voice, accompanied by the choir.
+After that, he would begin to sing a song, in one voice, accompanied by the choir.
 In the case of melismatic melodies, the task of the choir was only to keep its drone tone, or ison.